Get "PHP 8 in a Nuthshell" (Soon includes PHP 8.4)

 And lastly, if you want something right into your code editor, Thunder Client is the way to go.

 It’s a VS Code extension that you can install and use to make requests to your APIs.
-It doesn’t have all the features a full-fledged API client would offer (like collections/folders or sync) but it still has enough to fulfill your need to run APIs without leaving the editor.
+It has got features like collections upto 30 collections in their free plan.
+I think it has got enough free features to fulfill your need to run APIs without leaving the editor which is a bonus in itself.

 thunder-client-ui